Ernyoke/certified-aws-solutions-architect-professional/2-networking/vpc.md

 - Site-to-Site VPN: it is a logical connections between a VPC and an on-premise network running over the public internet.
 The connection is encrypted using IPSec
 - Can be fully HA if it is implemented correctly
 - It is quick to provision, it can be provisioned in less than an hour (contrast to DX)
-- Virtual Private Gateway (VGW): it is a gateway object which can be the target of one or more rules in a Route Tables.
+- **Virtual Private Gateway (VGW)**: it is a gateway object which can be the target of one or more rules in a Route Tables.
 It can be associated to a single VPC
-- Customer Gateway (CGW): can refer to 2 different things:
+- **Customer Gateway (CGW)**: can refer to 2 different things:
-    - Ofter is referred to the logical configuration in AWS
+    - Often is referred to the logical configuration in AWS
     - Physical on-premises router which the VPN connects to
 - VPN Connection: the connection linking the VGW from the AWS to the CGW
 - Static vs Dynamic VPN:
-    - Dynamic VPN uses BGP protocol, if customer router does not support BGP, we can not use dynamic VPNs
+    - **Dynamic VPN** uses BGP protocol, if customer router does not support BGP, we can not use dynamic VPNs
-    - Static VPN uses static network configuration: static routes are added to the route tables AWS side, static networks has to be identified on the VPN connection on-premise side.
+    - **Static VPN** uses static network configuration: static routes are added to the route tables AWS side, static networks has to be identified on the VPN connection on-premise side.
 It is simple, it just uses IPSec, works anywhere, having limitation on terms of HA
     - Dynamic VPN uses BGP.
 Allows routing on the fly, allows multiple links to be used at once between the same locations.
 Allows using HA available architectures.
         - Route propagation: if enabled means that routes are added ro the Route Table automatically
-- Speed Limitation for VPN: 1.25 Gbps, AWS limitation
+- Speed Limitation for VPN: *1.25 Gbps*, AWS limitation
 - Latency considerations: inconsistent, traffic goes through the public internet
 - Cost: hourly cost for outgoing traffic
 - VPN can be used for Direct Connect backup or they can be used over the Direct Connect for adding a layer of encryption